polterguy/phosphorusfive/plugins/p5.web/README.md

     xa886f5b
       innerValue:Foo
       class:bar
-  sys42.windows.show-lambda:x:/..
+    create-widget:x09aefa78
+      element:pre
+      innerValue:x:/..
 ```

-As you can see above, the *[get-widget-property]* returns the ID for your widget, and beneath the ID, each property requested as a "key"/"value"
+As you can see above, the **[get-widget-property]** returns the ID for your widget, and beneath the ID, it returns each property requested as a _"key"_/_"value"_
 child node.
-Another interesting fact you see above, is that we use a root iterator expression, still it displays only the *[onclick]* node.
+Another interesting fact you see above, is that we use a root iterator expression, still it displays only the **[onclick]** node.
 This is because
-during the evaluation of your *[onclick]* event, the onclick node _is_ your root node.
+during the evaluation of your **[onclick]** event, the onclick node _is_ your root node.
 This is similar to how it works when you invoke a lambda object,
-or dynamically created Active Event, using for instance *[eval]*.
+or dynamically created Active Event, using for instance **[eval]**.
 The rest of your lambda object, is not accessible at this point.
 You can also retrieve multiple widget's properties in one invocation, by supplying an expression leading to multiple IDs.
 Consider this.

 ```